Why Your Toilet Tank is not Filling up and How to Fix it

 Why is My Toilet Tank Not Filling with Water?

-A toilet tank is designed to refill up with water every time it is flushed.
+A toilet tank is designed to refill with water every time it is flushed.
 The water level should be about ½ inch below the overflow tube and should take about 10 seconds to refill.
-If your toilet is not filling with water at all or if it is filling slowly, we will tell you how to fix.
+If your toilet is not filling with water or filling slowly, we will tell you how to fix it.

-When a toilet is not filling up with water, it is a sign of a faulty fill valve, wrong height of the toilet float, a leaking flapper, cracked overflow tube or low water pressure.
-When the toilet tank won’t fill at all after flushing, make sure the shutoff valve is fully open.
+When a toilet is not filling up with water, it is a sign of a faulty fill valve, the wrong height of the toilet float, a leaking flapper, a cracked overflow tube, or low water pressure.
+When the toilet tank doesn’t fill at all after flushing, make sure the shut-off valve is fully open.

-What do you Do When Your Toilet Tank Won’t Fill?
+What To Do When Your Toilet Tank Won’t Fill?

 1. Adjust The Toilet Float

 A toilet float is connected to the toilet fill valve and controls the opening and closing of the valve.
-When the toilet float is set too low the level of water in the tank will also be low.
+When the toilet float is set too low, the water level in the tank will also be low.

-If on the other hand it is set too high, excess water will fill the tank and flow down to the toilet bowl via the overflow tube.
-This is normally one of the problem when a toilet can’t stop running.
+If, on the other hand, it is set too high, excess water will fill the tank and flow down to the toilet bowl via the overflow tube.
+This is normally one of the problems when a toilet can’t stop running.

 How to Adjust the Toilet Float